-Hot summer days are here and it's only going to get hotter.
-The heat is starting to make my stomach churn, which is why I'm so excited about this wood sorrel and lemon granita recipe.
+Hot summer days are here, and it will only get hotter.
+The heat is making my stomach churn, so I'm excited about this wood sorrel and lemon granita recipe.

-It's a bright and cold dessert that's a refreshing snack and satisfies your sweet tooth at the same time, and you don't even need an ice cream maker!
-I'm here for easy recipes especially when you're trying not to use the oven.
-If you want to impress your friends at a dinner party, this dessert is it!
+It's a bright and cold dessert that's a refreshing snack that satisfies your sweet tooth simultaneously, and you don't even need an ice cream maker!
+I'm here for easy recipes, especially when you're trying not to use the oven.
+If you want to impress your friends at a dinner party, this simple dessert is it!

-The combination of lemon juice and tangy wood sorrel adds an unexpected twist that will make your guests double-take when they see what looks like an elegant dish—but it only took minutes to make and will be ready by dinner time.
+The combination of lemon juice and tangy wood sorrel adds an unexpected twist that will make your guests double-take when they see what looks like an elegant dish—but it only took minutes to make and will be ready by dinner.

 Jump to: